fullstackedorg/docs/guides/open-in-fullstacked.md

 ### Using the npm CLI

-If you are using the FullStacked Editor through the npm install, you can do the same by launching fullstacked with the git repository url as argument.
+If you are using the FullStacked Editor through the npm CLI installation, you can do the same by launching fullstacked with the git repository url as argument.

 ```shell